Can TransGlobe Energy Corporation (TGA) Remain Competitive?

 TGA’s Market Performance

-TGA stocks went down by -2.45% for the week, with a monthly drop of -31.61% and a quarterly performance of -18.67%, while its annual performance rate touched 72.83%.
-The volatility ratio for the week stands at 5.28% while the volatility levels for the past 30 days are set at 7.83% for TransGlobe Energy Corporation.
-The simple moving average for the period of the last 20 days is -11.30% for TGA stocks with a simple moving average of -8.36% for the last 200 days.
+TGA stocks went up by 1.21% for the week, with a monthly drop of -23.04% and a quarterly performance of -19.52%, while its annual performance rate touched 96.47%.
+The volatility ratio for the week stands at 6.62% while the volatility levels for the past 30 days are set at 7.81% for TransGlobe Energy Corporation.
+The simple moving average for the period of the last 20 days is -1.04% for TGA stocks with a simple moving average of -0.91% for the last 200 days.

 Analysts’ Opinion of TGA